 A neck adjustment (also known as cervical manipulation) is a precise procedure applied to the joints of the neck, usually by hand.
 A neck adjustment works to improve the mobility of the spine and to restore range of motion; it can also increase movement of the adjoining muscles.
 Patients typically notice an improved ability to turn and tilt the head, and a reduction of pain, soreness and stiffness.

 At Bronston Clinics, we will develop a program of care to meet your needs.
 In addition to manipulation, your treatment plan may include mobilization, massage or rehabilitative exercises.
-Contact us today to address that pain in your neck.
+Contact us today to see a chiropractor and address that pain in your neck.